Do Vision and Language Models Share Concepts? A Vector Space Alignment Study: Analysis

-We investigate how alignment precision depends on dispersion across the images representing a concept.
-Image dispersion~\footnote{See more details in Appendix \ref{sec:image-dispersion}} is computed by averaging the pair-wise cosine distance between all images associated with a concept \cite{kiela-etal-2015-visual}.
-We split the held-out concepts in the bimodal dictionary in three equally-sized bins based on dispersion and report results in Table~\ref{tab:image_dispersion}.
-Results for ResNet152 suggest that concepts of lower dispersion are easier to align, results for SegFormer-B5 are mixed, and results for MAE$_{\text{HUGE}}$ follow the exact opposite pattern to ResNet152, with concepts of higher visual dispersion being aligned to the language space with highest precision across all three metrics.
-We deem these results surprising as intuitively, we expect concepts of lower visual dispersion to have more stable and thus more easily alignable VM representations, regardless of the VM used.
-The results for MAE$_{\text{HUGE}}$ defy this expectation and thus call for further investigation on the effect of visual dispersion.
-See Table~\ref{tab:image_dispersion} for the full results with ResNet152 and SegFormer-B5, which follow a similar trend.
+\paragraph{Image dispersion. } Image dispersion is calculated by averaging the pair-wise cosine distance between all images associated with a concept~\cite{kiela-etal-2015-visual}.
+We partition all concepts within the bimodal dictionary into three equally-sized distributed bins (low, medium, high) based on their dispersion.
+Subsequently, we classify the held-out concepts into these bins and present the results in Table~\ref{tab:img_dispersion}.
+Results for ResNet152 and MAE$_{\text{Huge}}$ show concepts of lower dispersion are easier to align, while results for SegFormer-B5 are mixed.
+See Figure~\ref{fig:remain_analysis} for the same consistent results observed across the remaining LMs.